This thread brings together resources and advice for helping people to get started with reading.

 As mentioned, eBooks (see ‘Buying Books’) are likely to save you from shipping fees or even be available totally free, if only for a limited time.
 If buying physical items, you might be able to recoup some costs by selling them on.

 Games in Japanese

 If you like video games, why not try playing one in Japanese?
-If you pick a game without too much text (especially if that text isn’t game-critical) or niche vocabulary, that you know well already, it can be a good way to get some easy reading practice in.
+If you pick a game without too much text or niche vocabulary (especially if that text isn’t game-critical), that you know well already, it can be a good way to get some easy reading practice in.
 You might also learn useful words like ‘menu’ and ‘save’ which will make it easier to move onto more text-dense games.

 One suggestion to get you started is Stardew Valley, which can be easily switched to Japanese text in-game.
 You’ll learn quite a bit of farm-related vocabulary, but overall the conversations are simple, often repetitive, and realistic.
 The font is also ‘handwritten’, which can be good exposure.
 Finally, it comes recommended by Tofugu!

 "Let’s Play" Videos

 Japanese Let’s Play videos can be another supplementary source of reading practice, particularly if you find someone playing a game with lots of dialogue.
 A video can be paused where you might not be able to pause a cut-scene, for example, and it might be easier than trying to get round regional restrictions.

 Look for players who tend to read most of the text out loud, so that you can pick up the readings of unknown kanji and also get some bonus listening practice.

 Visual novels are another popular medium in Japan.
 You can probably find VNs with fairly low amounts of text per scene and you usually have full control over the speed of the text.
 As with manga, the visual aspect provides contextual support you won’t get from a book.